The Gateway Drug Theory

 About Cliffside Malibu

-If you have fallen into an addiction due to alcohol, you are not alone.
+If you have fallen into a person with substance use disorderion due to alcohol, you are not alone.
 The gateway drug theory has had many studies performed on it since the mid-’80s, and research has supported it time and time again.
 Luckily, addiction is a treatable condition.
 Make sure you get help for your addiction before it completely spirals out of control.

 Since no two addictions are the same, Cliffside Malibu offers an individualized treatment plan for each and every client.
 Treatment plans are created based on a client’s current stage of the Transtheoretical Model: Precontemplation, Contemplation, Preparation, Action, or Maintenance.
 This model helps ensure that all patients receive the best treatment path possible based on their own specific need.
 Moving our clients through this model to completion successfully is our goal each and every single day.